Photographing Corporate Events. Long Lens and a Monopod

-When shooting Corporate Events either in San Diego or Las Vegas, the more advantages, tricks or equipment combos I can use to insure quality photos, the better.
-Being able to capture professional quality imagery for the client, particularly in difficult or low light conditions really separates the average from the best.
+When shooting Corporate Events either in San Diego or Las Vegas, the more advantages, tricks or equipment combos I can use to ensure quality photos, the better.
+Being able to capture professional-quality imagery for the client, particularly in difficult or low light conditions separates the average from the best.
 On top of that, you don’t get second chances to capture compelling images and important moments when working live events, stage performances or keynotes.
-In this post, I attempt to explain some of my thoughts on a camera, lens combo that I have come to rely heavily on to insure I provide the best images possible to my event clients.
+In this post, I attempt to explain some of my thoughts on a camera, lens combo that I have come to rely heavily on to ensure I provide the best images possible to my event clients.

 My Two Favorite Lens for Corporate Event Photography